cyraxx/pogobuf/README.md

 ## Usage
 ### Installation
-`npm install pogobuf`
+`npm install pogobuf --save`

 ### Basic Usage
 Generally, every method that makes an API call returns an ES6 Promise that will be resolved with the response message object (or `true` if there was no response message).

-Before using a `pogobuf.Client` instance to make API calls you need to supply it with an auth token (which you can get from the `pogobuf.PTCLogin` class) and call `init()` to make an initial request.
+Before using a `pogobuf.Client` instance to make API calls you need to supply it with an auth token (which you can get from the `pogobuf.PTCLogin` or `pogobuf.GoogleLogin` class) and call `init()` to make an initial request.

-Example usage using PTC:
+Example usage with PTC login:

 ```javascript
 const pogobuf = require('pogobuf');